This page describes how the course will look like and what to expect.

 We will add all students to the Forum during the first week of the semester.

-Do not e-mail your teacher directly.
+Once you have access to the Forum project, do not e-mail your teacher directly.
 We will not respond to such e-mails.

 If you want to ask a question about some of the graded tasks (and you are not sure whether you are not also providing a solution) or a private question, please, mark the issue as Confidential.

 The reason for using this approach is twofold.
-You will use GitLab a bit more and it allows an efficient sharing of typical issues.
+You will learn to use GitLab a bit more and it allows an efficient sharing of typical issues.
 That is, first search whether someone else have not asked the same question before.

 Other questions